5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 Get Lenovo ThinkPad X1 Carbon on Amazon

-Dell XPS 15 is the next in line when it comes to one of the best laptops for large Excel files according to us.
+Dell Premium 16 is the next in line when it comes to one of the best laptops for large Excel files, according to us.
 It is a good-looking laptop that has many pluses in its specifications.

 The performance of this laptop when it runs your large Excel files shouldn’t let you down.
-That is because it is backed by a 12th Gen Intel Core i7 processor and 32GB RAM.
-When you need to store your files internally on this laptop, there is 1TB SSD storage space you can use.
+That is because it is backed by an Intel Core Ultra 7 255H processor and 32GB RAM.
+When you need to store your files internally on this laptop, there is 1TB of SSD storage space you can use.

-The battery has a good capacity (up to 9 hours of normal usage) and the design is quite portable so you should be able to work with high mobility.
-Overall, this Dell XPS 15 laptop should be able to give you what you need when you need to work on your large Excel files.
+The battery has a good capacity (up to 9 hours of normal usage), and the design is quite portable, so you should be able to work with high mobility.
+Overall, this Dell Premium 16 laptop should be able to give you what you need when you need to work on your large Excel files.

 Key Features